 The Circuit de Barcelona-Catalunya is situated to the north of the city.
 Built as part of the development programme for the 1992 Olympic Games, the track was actually finished in time for the 1991 Spanish Grand Prix.

 Until 2005, only world champions had ever won at the Circuit de Barcelona-Catalunya.
 The man to break the pattern was Finland's Kimi Raikkonen.

 Barcelona's El Prat de Llobregat airport is 12 kilometres southwest of the city and has connections to all major European destinations.
 There are trains, buses and taxis connecting the airport and the city.
 The efficient Metro system provides an easy way for getting around the city centre.

 The track is a half-hour drive north of Barcelona.
 If you're not driving, you can take the train to Montmelo station, which is a half-hour walk from the circuit.

-Alonso-mania has hit Spain, with the result that the track is packed every year.
+Spain's ongoing Alonso-mania, combined with the rise of talented compatriot Carlos Sainz, means the track is packed every year.
 However, to meet demand, the organisers have increased grandstand capacity and split ticket prices into four groups.

 For food lovers, no stay in Catalunya is complete until you’ve tried ‘Crema Catalana’, the region’s famous egg-based dessert.